rai-opensource/umv_systems_design_data_s1/README.md

 # umv_systems_design_data_s1

 *DISCLAIMER: This data is released as part of a paper submission only.
-We do not guarantee maintenance.*
+We do not guarantee maintenance.
+Users should probably fork the repo if they need modifications.*

 Experimental time series data for Supplementary Data S1 in "System Design of the Ultra Mobility Vehicle".